orpheus/hyperman-go/README.md

 - think about for local development saving all data to a ~/.hyperspace config

 toDo:
-1. create a hyperspace config for configtxgen and create a main script to run and read from it to create the consortiums and the genesis block~~~
+1. ~~create a hyperspace config for configtxgen and create a main script to run and read from it to create the consortiums and the genesis block~~
     - DONE
-2. fix network main script
+2. ~~fix network main script~~
     - orderer binary isn't getting the `orderer.yaml`
+    - DONE
 3. spawn peers from main script
     - update peer env vars
     - make multiple binaries